JamesYL/uoft-schema/README.md

 `npm run gui`

 - Some data needs to be manually parsed due to the complexity of the format.
 This command starts up a frontend that provides an easy way to parse the data.
+- Specifically, the relationship between courses (prereqs, exclusion, coreqs, recommended prep) can be represented with a tree data structure.
+The frontend helps generate the necessary CSV file.

 `npm run access`